-- (a) Other than with respect to Mr. Sibbald, represents the grant date fair value of dividend equivalent RSU awards.
+(a) Represents the grant date fair value of dividend equivalent RSU awards.
 Such additional RSUs will vest, and shares will be delivered in respect thereof, on the same terms as the original RSU grants to which they relate.
-See "-Compensation Discussion and Analysis-Principal Components of Executive Compensation" above.
-With respect to Mr. Sibbald, represents the grant date fair value of dividend equivalent shares of restricted Class A common stock in connection with the 240,564 unvested restricted shares that Mr. Sibbald will receive in accordance with the Lexicon Agreement.
-Such dividend equivalent shares will vest, and shares will be delivered in respect thereof, on the same terms as the unvested restricted shares of Class A common stock that Mr. Sibbald will receive under the Lexicon Agreement to which they relate.
-For administrative ease in dealing with our transfer agent and our stock plan administrator, equity awards based on dollar values which result in fractional shares are rounded up to the nearest whole share. - (b) Perquisites and other personal benefits to the Named Executive Officers were less than \$10,000, and therefore information regarding perquisites and other personal benefits has not been included. - (c) Represents a £24,462 contribution by us into a U.K. tax-qualified defined contribution plan for the benefit of Mr. Sibbald.
-See footnote 6 below for a description of the rate and methodology used to convert this amount to dollars. - (4) This amount includes the \$6,100,000 sign-on bonus that Mr. Schlosstein received in 2009.
-The remaining \$1,250,000 was the cash portion of his 2009 annual bonus (representing 50% of such annual bonus).
-The Compensation Committee elected to pay the remaining 50% of his 2009 annual bonus in the form of RSUs, based on the fair market value of our shares on the grant date (February 4, 2010). - (5) This represents the 900,000 performance RSUs granted to Mr. Schlosstein in 2009 as part of his sign-on equity bonus.
-See "-Outstanding Equity Awards at 2011 Fiscal Year-End" below for a discussion of the vesting terms associated with such RSUs awarded to Mr. Schlosstein. - The amounts related to Mr. Sibbald were paid in British pounds; however, Mr. Sibbald's salary and bonus were calculated and approved in U.S. dollars.
-Mr. Sibbald's salary, bonus and the contribution to a defined contribution plan made by us for the benefit of Mr. Sibbald were converted at an average exchange rate for 2011 of £0.6235 to U.S. \$1.00.
-Mr. Sibbald became a Member of Evercore LLP upon the consummation of the Lexicon transaction on August 19, 2011 and therefore his salary is for the period of August 19, 2011 to December 31, 2011.
-However, pursuant to the Lexicon Agreement, we agreed, subject to consummation of the transaction, to make a "catch-up" salary payment equal to the difference between the salary received by Mr. Sibbald from Lexicon from April 1, 2011 to August 19, 2011 and the salary he would have received for such time period if he had become a member of Evercore LLP on April 1, 2011 rather than on August 19, 2011.
-The contribution to a defined contribution plan is for period of August 19, 2011 to December 31, 2011, plus a "catch-up" contribution payment equal to the difference between the contribution received by Mr. Sibbald from Lexicon from April 1, 2011 to August 19, 2011 and the contribution he would have received from Evercore for such time period if he had become a member of Evercore LLP on April 1, 2011 rather than on August 19, 2011.
-The bonus payment takes into account revenues generated from April 1, 2011 (Lexicon previously ended its fiscal year on March 31) through December 31, 2011, a portion of which was already accrued for prior to the Lexicon acquisition.
+See "-Employment Agreements and Equity Awards-Evercore Equity Awards" below.
+For administrative ease in dealing with our transfer agent and our stock plan administrator, equity awards based on dollar values which result in fractional shares are rounded up to the nearest whole share.

+- (b) Except as otherwise provided below, perquisites and other personal benefits to the Named Executive Officers were less than \$10,000, and therefore information regarding perquisites and other personal benefits has not been included. - (c) Represents a £43,750 contribution by us into a U.K. tax-qualified defined contribution plan for the benefit of Mr. Sibbald.
+See footnote 4 below for a description of the rate and methodology used to convert this amount to dollars. - (d) \$24,925 represents the grant date fair value of dividend equivalent RSU awards granted in connection with RSUs awarded to Mr. Sibbald in 2012.
+Such additional RSUs will vest, and shares will be delivered in respect thereof, on the same terms as the original RSU grants to which they relate. \$197,319 represents the grant date fair value of dividend equivalent shares of restricted Class A common stock in connection with the 240,564 unvested restricted shares that Mr. Sibbald will receive in accordance with the Lexicon Agreement.
+Such dividend equivalent shares will be delivered in respect thereof, on the same terms as the unvested restricted shares of Class A common stock that Mr. Sibbald will receive under the Lexicon Agreement to which they relate. - (e) In Mexico, we provide use of an automobile and driver to our executives, which includes Mr. Aspe, for safety and security reasons.
+The total estimated cost for the automobile and driver available to Mr. Aspe and other executives of Evercore Partners Mexico during 2012 was \$25,600, but see footnote 5 below. - (4) The amounts related to Mr. Sibbald were paid in British pounds; however, Mr. Sibbald's salary and bonus were calculated and approved in U.S. dollars.
+Mr. Sibbald's salary, bonus and the contribution to a defined contribution plan made by us for the benefit of Mr. Sibbald were converted at an average exchange rate for 2012 of £0.6310 to U.S. \$1.00.
+Mr. Sibbald became a Member of Evercore Partners International upon the consummation of the Lexicon transaction on August 19, 2011 and therefore his salary for 2011 is for the period from August 19, 2011 through December 31, 2011.
+However, pursuant to the Lexicon Agreement, we agreed, subject to consummation of the transaction, to make a "catch-up" salary payment equal to the difference between the salary received by Mr. Sibbald from Lexicon from April 1, 2011 to August 19, 2011 and the salary he would have received for such time period if he had become a member of Evercore Partners International on April 1, 2011 rather than on August 19, 2011.
+The bonus payment for 2011 takes into account revenues generated from April 1, 2011 (Lexicon previously ended its fiscal year on March 31) through December 31, 2011, a portion of which was already accrued for prior to the Lexicon acquisition. - (5) The amounts reported for Mr. Aspe were paid in Mexican pesos and have been converted into U.S. dollars at the average exchange rate for 2012 of MXN\$13.1834 to US\$1.00.